MCDReforged/MCDReforged/docs/source/plugin_dev/command.rst

 Parsed values are stored inside context using the dict method, which means you can use ``context['arg_name']`` to access them

-Argument Nodes
+Command Nodes
 --------------

-A list of MCDR built-in argument nodes and their usage
+A list of MCDR built-in command nodes and their usage

 AbstractNode
 ^^^^^^^^^^^^

-Argument Node is base node of all argument nodes.
+Abstract Node is base class of all command nodes.
 It's also a abstract class.
 It provides several methods for building up the command tree

 then
 ~~~~